jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

 ## <a name="head_link6">Conclusion</a>

-Hopefully this tutorial has illustrated how the compatibility of DL4J with Android makes it easy to build, train, and evaluate neural networks on mobile devices.
-We used a simple UI to take input values from the measurement and then passed them as the *Params* in an AsyncTask.
-The processor intensive steps of data preparation, network layer building, model training, and evaluation of the user data were all performed in the doInBackground() method of the background thread, maintaining a stable and responsive device.
-Once completed, we passed the output INDArray as the AsyncTask *Results* to onPostExecute() where the the UI was updated to demonstrate the classification results.
-The limitations of processing power and battery life of mobile devices make training robust, multi-layer networks somewhat unfeasible.
-To address this limitation, we will next look at an example Android application that saves the trained model on the device for faster performance after an initial model training.
+This tutorial provides the framework for image recognition in an Android Application using DL4J.
+It illustrates how to load a pre-trained DL4J model from the raw resources file and how to test user generate input images against the model.
+The AsyncTask then returns the output to the mainthread and updates the UI.

-The complete repo for this example is available here: https://github.com/jrmerwin/DL4JIrisClassifierDemo
+The complete repo for this example is available [here.](https://github.com/jrmerwin/DL4JImageRecognitionDemo)